l-eg116/Scarpet_UHC/README.md

 Scarpet UHC is a cool little scarpet app that lets you play simple and fun UHCs with your friends.
 This app was **not** designed for big servers but as a simpler alternative to sometimes complex plugins, in an environment that allows modding and more.

 ## Installing Scarpet UHC
 Running this app will of course require you have carpet installed on your server, which you can download [here](https://github.com/gnembon/fabric-carpet), along with all of its installation instructions.
+This app is made for **carpet version 1.4.29** and **will not** work for version below, or at least incorrectly.
+It should be fine for above version but if something breaks don't blame me.

 To install the app just drag it into the `scripts` folder you the world that you want to use.
 The file should be at `/world/scripts/scarpet_uhc.sc`.
 If you plan to use the world generator app, add `world_generator.sc` in the same folder.
 If you are familiar with the carpet mod, none of this should be new.